What is Verification 2017-2018?

 Federal policy mandates that we verify certain items on your application before aid may be disbursed.
 The major items to be verified include:

-If you are requested to submit a 2013 IRS Tax Return Transcript, you have the option:
+If you are requested to submit a 2015 IRS Tax Return Transcript, you have there options:

 If, at any time, you have any questions or concerns about verification or any other aspect of financial aid, we encourage you to contact our office.